 Measuring Electricity Consumption

 To measure how much electricity your air source heat pump consumes, you’ll want to keep an eye on your energy meter, typically measured in kilowatt-hours (kWh).
-Here’s a simplified example to help you understand:
+Here’s a simplified example:

 Suppose your heat pump consumes 5kWh per day on average.
 Over a month (30 days), this would amount to 150kWh.
 The actual consumption varies depending on the factors mentioned earlier, especially temperature and usage patterns.

-Comparing this consumption to other heating options, such as gas or oil, can provide valuable insights into the cost-effectiveness of your heat pump.
+Comparing this consumption to current averages of other heating options, such as gas or oil, can provide valuable insights into the cost-effectiveness of your heat pump, with massive potential savings.

 Electricity consumption by air source heat pumps can fluctuate significantly throughout the year due to changing weather conditions.
 Here’s what to expect:

 Colder Months: During winter, when outdoor temperatures drop, your heat pump has to work harder to extract heat from the colder air.
-This may lead to increased electricity usage running costs.
+This may lead to increased electricity usage running costs, although the exact cost may vary.

 Warmer Months: In milder seasons, the heat pump operates more efficiently, as it doesn’t need to extract the heat from extremely cold air.
-Therefore, electricity consumption tends to be lower.
+Therefore, electricity consumption tends to be lower, and average running costs shrink too.

 Understanding the cost of electricity is essential when evaluating the economics of running cost of air source heat pumps.
 In the UK, the average cost of electricity per unit (kWh) is around 27p.
 Let’s calculate the potential monthly and annual costs of running an air source heat pump: